MatAtBread/nodent/README.md

 It works by (optionally) transforming JavaScript when it is loaded into Node.
 The excellent parser and code generator are courtesy of Uglify2 http://lisperator.net/uglifyjs/

 NB: The code and examples in this README are for nodent with ES7 extensions.
-To use nodent with the previous ES5-compatible syntax, [see README-v0-1-38](./README-v0-1-38.md)
+To previous ES5-compatible syntax is described in [README-v0-1-38](./README-v0-1-38.md).
+This updated version of Nodent is backwards compatible with the earlier ES5 syntax which is enabled with the "use nodent" directive (not "-es7").

 Basic Use and Syntax
 ====================